Graceland

 Graceland is a mansion on a 13.8 acre estate in Memphis, Tennessee, United States, which American singer Elvis Presley once owned.
 He is buried there, as are his parents Vernon and Gladys, paternal grandmother Minnie Mae, grandson Benjamin, and daughter Lisa Marie.

 Graceland is located at 3764 Elvis Presley Boulevard (a segment of U.S. Route 51) in the Whitehaven neighborhood, about 9 mi south of central Memphis and fewer than 4 mi north of the Mississippi border.
-It was opened to the public as a house museum on June 7, 1982, and attracts more than 650,000 visitors annually.
+It was opened to the public as a house museum on June 7, 1982; as of 2024, it receives around 600,000 visitors annually, the second most visited home in the United States after the White House.

 Graceland was listed in the National Register of Historic Places on November 7, 1991, becoming the first site recognized for significance related to rock music.
 It was declared a National Historic Landmark on March 27, 2006, also a first for such a site.

 Elvis' father, Vernon, inherited Graceland after Elvis' death on August 16, 1977.
 Lisa Marie Presley inherited Graceland after she turned 25 years old.
 Following Lisa Marie's death on January 12, 2023, her eldest daughter, Riley Keough, became the sole trustee and owner.

 History

-Graceland Farms was originally owned by Stephen C. Toof, founder of S.C.
-Toof & Co., the oldest commercial printing firm in Memphis.
-He worked previously as the pressroom foreman of the Memphis newspaper, the Memphis Daily Appeal.
-The site (before the mansion was built in 1939) was named after Toof's daughter, Grace.
+Graceland Farms was originally owned by Stephen C. Toof, founder of S. C. Toof & Co., the oldest commercial printing firm in Memphis.
+He previously worked as the pressroom foreman of the Memphis Daily Appeal.
+The site was named after Toof's daughter, Grace.
 She inherited the property from her father in 1894.
 After her death, the property passed to her niece Ruth Moore, a Memphis socialite.
-Together with her husband, Thomas Moore, Ruth Moore commissioned construction of a 10266 sqft Colonial Revival style mansion in 1939.
+Ruth and her husband Thomas built a 10266 sqft Colonial Revival-style mansion on the site in 1939.
 The house was designed by architects Furbringer and Ehrman.